mbeckham4-hub/hapticpadsupport/README.md

 9. Contact

 If you have questions about this privacy policy, you can contact the developer through the appâ€™s support channel (if available).
+If you have any questions or need help with HapticPad, please reach out to me at: mbeckham4@icloud.com